 It is not recommended that you lift anything heavier than your baby in a carrier for the first few weeks.

-Think about holding your baby for equal amounts of time on each side and try to hold your baby in different positions.
-Holding your baby in the same position every time will put a strain on certain muscles, giving you bad posture, and can eventually lead to back problems along with other ailments.
+Make sure that you hold your baby for equal amounts of time on each side and don’t always hold your baby the same way.
+If you do, it will strain the muscles and give you bad posture, which can eventually lead to back problems along with other ailments.

-My workout recommendations are for women who have given birth vaginally.
+My workout recommendations are aimed at women who have given birth vaginally.